 I think the front part of the fender was bent to the side at one point because the area between the fork blades is a bit crunched up.

-I test-rode the bike to class and even with the stock 48/19t gearing, it was surprisingly sprightly and quick to accelerate.
-The rear end felt slightly more harsh over bumps than my other Sports, maybe because of the thicker seat stays, maybe because of the low TPI tires, or maybe because of the lack of springs in the saddle.
-The front end, though, was a bit smoother, possibly because the round fork blades had a smaller front-back length.
+I test-rode the bike to class and even with the stock 48/19t gearing, it was surprisingly quick to accelerate.
+The rear end felt slightly more harsh over bumps than my other Sports, maybe because of the thicker seat stays, maybe because of the low quality tires, or maybe because of the lack of springs in the saddle, all of which are things that I am no longer used to on my Raleighs.
+The front end was a bit smoother, possibly because the round fork blades had a smaller front-back length.
 I'm simultaneously surprised at how my sensitivity for this kind of stuff has increased, and doubtful, thinking that it may just be a placebo effect.
 Either way, I'm glad that such a great bike was rescued and put into good hands.

-EDIT 10-13-16: Due to a funny twist of events, Kay ended up selling the whole bike back to me on the same day.
+EDIT 10-13-16: Due to a funny twist of events, Kay ended up selling the whole bike back to me on the same day for a very reasonable price.
 Looks like it's here to stay!
 Some modifications I have planned are a Sturmey-Archer Dyno-Four rear hub, a period-correct light set and battery unit I have in storage, a double legged kickstand, better tires, and a large rear saddle bag with a support rack.